formal-php/orm/documentation/specifications/custom.md

     If the aggregate doesn't have an address specified then it won't be matched.

-    ??? warning
-        You **MUST NOT** negate a `Just` specification as it may not produce the results you'd expect.
-However you can negate the specification inside the `Just`.

-        This is due to a behaviour inconsistency in [Elasticsearch](../adapters/elasticsearch.md).

     If you only need to know if an entity exist you can use `Has`:

     ```php